 American Indian Wars

-English colonists fighting the Tuscarera peopleMost Native Americans did not want to move from their traditional homelands, and fought bitterly against the American government.
-This conflict, which continued until around 1890, is known today as the American Indian Wars.
-The Native Americans of the Plains also fought the settlers who moved into their territories.
+English colonists fighting the Tuscarora peopleMost Native Americans did not want to move from their traditional homelands, and fought bitterly against American government troops.
+This conflict, which was at its most intense from the 1850s (when large numbers of Europeans started to settle in the American West) until around 1890, is known today as the American Indian Wars.
+The Native Americans of the Plains also attacked the settlers who moved into their territories.
 But their old ways of life were destroyed when European hunters almost completely wiped out the herds of buffalo that lived on the Great Plains.
 Sometimes, however, there were Native American victories over the army: for example, at the Battle of Little Bighorn (1876), when Sioux warriors defeated General Custer’s troops.